All-In-Coder/All-In-Coder/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for Jobs in SDE.
 Worked with Amazon
-- 🥅 2024 Goals: Become best version of yourself
+- 🥅 2024 Goals: Become the best version of yourself

 ### Connect with me: